MAPLE LEAFS (38-34-8) at PANTHERS (28-44-8)

 Who's hot: Maple Leafs forward Phil Kessel is two points from tying his career high of 82 set during the 2011-12 season. … Panthers forward Jonathan Huberdeau returned to the lineup with a goal Tuesday.

 Injury report: Toronto forward Dave Bolland (ankle) didn't play Tuesday.
-Goalie Jonathan Bernier (knee) and forward Joffrey Lupul (knee) will miss the final two games. … Florida goalie Roberto Luongo (upper body) was a late scratch Tuesday, but will start Thursday.
+Goalie Jonathan Bernier (knee) and forward Joffrey Lupul (knee) will miss the final two games. … Florida goalie Roberto Luongo (upper body) was a late scratch Tuesday and is day-to-day.
 Defensemen Alex Petrovic (upper body) and Tom Gilbert (sports hernia) and forwards Tomas Kopecky (concussion) and Aleksander Barkov (knee) are out.